GE shares fall on report that its finances are worse than disclosed

 In the past two years GE has announced more than $40 billion in asset writedowns and accounting charges.
 The company also has said its accounting is being investigated by the U.S. Securities and Exchange Commission and the Department of Justice.

-The report details GE exposure to longterm care insurance that is already the subject of a class-action lawsuit awaiting a decision on GE’s motion to dismiss in the U.S. District Court for the Southern District of New York.
+The report details GE’s exposure to long-term care insurance, the subject of a federal class-action lawsuit awaiting a decision on GE’s motion to dismiss.

-Markopolos says GE’s financial statements about its insurance business do not correspond to those of eight insurers that it says hold about 95 percent of GE’s exposure.
+It says GE’s financial statements about its insurance business do not correspond to those of eight insurers that Markopolos says hold about 95 percent of GE’s exposure.

+Markopolos is best known for alerting regulators in the early 2000s to signs that money manager Bernard Madoff’s investment firm was a Ponzi scheme, a deception in which unusually high returns for early investors are generated with money from later investors.
+Madoff was arrested in 2008 and later sentenced to 150 years in prison for the fraud.

+John Hempton co-founder of the Sydney, Australia-based Bronte Capital hedge fund, wrote in a blog post Thursday that GE’s 14.7% average profit margin in recent years was in line with the returns of its industrial peers, not “too good to be true” as Markopolos alleges.

+“GE remains the unequivocal leader” in medical imaging and jet engines and its currently depressed profit margin will likely rebound, he wrote, adding, “Harry’s report is silly.
+The market should ignore it.”

-Reporting by Alwyn Scott in New York, Ankit Ajmera in Bengaluru and Ross Kerber in Boston; Editing by Howard Goller; Editing by Saumyadeb Chakrabarty
+Reporting by Alwyn Scott in New York, Ankit Ajmera in Bengaluru and Ross Kerber in Boston; Editing by Howard Goller and Steve Orlofsky